Australian Ice Hockey League

 The Australian Ice Hockey League (AIHL) is Australia's top-level men's ice hockey league.
 Established in 2000, the AIHL is sanctioned by Ice Hockey Australia (a member of the International Ice Hockey Federation).
 The AIHL is a semi-professional league that is contested by ten franchised teams in two conferences spanning six Australian states and territories.
 AIHL premiers are awarded the H Newman Reid Trophy and AIHL champions are awarded the Goodall Cup, the world's third oldest ice hockey trophy, having been first awarded in 1909.
-The most successful team in AIHL history is the Newcastle Northstars, having claimed six championship titles.
-The current champions, from 2025, are Melbourne Ice.
+The most successful team in AIHL history is the Newcastle Northstars, having claimed seven championship titles.
+The current champions, from 2026, are the Newcastle Northstars.

 History

 Foundation and first decade (2000–10)

 The Australian Ice Hockey League (AIHL) was formed in 2000 following the collapse of the former national league.
 In its first season, the AIHL comprised three teams – the Adelaide Avalanche, Canberra Knights, and the Sydney Bears.
 During the first two seasons the teams competed in round-robin weekends over the length of the season, with the two top teams playing a single final.
 Adelaide Avalanche finished first in both years after the regular season, with the Sydney Bears winning the Goodall Cup in the 2001 playoffs.